 Says Dr Kathy Chater, author and genealogist, "French people have, of course, been coming here for centuries for reasons other than religious persecution.
 William the Conqueror brought a whole raft of invaders and imposed Norman French on the legal system, so many people have names of French origin dating back to medieval times.

 "However, the Victorians were so enamoured of the Huguenots that people of French origin who came to Britain for a variety of motives (not all of them honest!) claimed Huguenot ancestry.
 There is, therefore, no way of telling, without genealogical research, which were genuine Huguenots.

 "The Bosanquet family, for example, who came from Montpelier in 1685, are well documented Huguenots who have kept their name, and its spelling, down to the present day.
 Further down the social scale, the Rondeaux and the Agombars still use their original family name and there are many, many others."

-The early Huguenots made an instant impact as they began to practice their expert crafts such as silk-weaving, jewellery and furniture making.
+The early Huguenots made an instant impact as they began to practise their expert crafts such as silk-weaving, jewellery and furniture making.
 They also brought significant wealth into the country, to the extent that the Bank of England’s first governor, Sir John Houblon, was the grandson of a Huguenot refugee (Samuel Bosanquet, grandson of David, was a subsequent governor).